SchulzJak/ZyhNetwork/README.md

 ### Super simple to use

-Download the source code and put in project folder `/lib`
+Download the source code and put it in project folder `/lib`
 ```dart
 import 'package:zyh_net_work.dart';
 ```